ucsb-cs148/f21/_lab/lab08.md

 Over the next two weeks, your team will work towards the code freeze deadline, Fri., 12/03/21, 11:59.
 The work that you will put in will pay off in the final evaluations of your product and documentation!

+There will be one more Lab (lab09), but it will officially start after the Thanksgiving holiday, on Monday, 11/29.
+It will be discussed in class next week, however.